Chudenice: Sights

 The Old Chudenice Castle was originally a medieval fortress, rebuilt into a Renaissance residence at the end of the 16th century.
 Its present appearance is a result of Baroque and Neoclassical modifications.
 A part of the valuable castle complex is a former brewery from the 16th century.
 Today the castle is owned by Chudenice.
 It is open to the public and offers guided tours.
 The northern wing houses the Museum of Josef Dobrovský.

 The Lázeň Castle is a former summer house of the Czernin family.
 It was originally a Baroque spa building, rebuilt in the Empire style in 1849–1859.
 Around the castle is a landscape park with dendrologically valuable trees.

 The Church of Saint John the Baptist was built in the Gothic style in the mid-14th century.
 Later it was modified in the Baroque style.
 The tower was added in 1660.
 The interior is decorated with valuable Gothic paintings from the 15th century.

-The remains of the former pilgrimage Church of St. Wolfgang is a tower.
+The remains of the former pilgrimage Church of Saint Wolfgang is a tower.
 The church was built in the Baroque style in 1722–1729 by František Maxmilián Kaňka.
 It was abolished in 1785.
 A Neoclassical chapel was added to the tower in 1772.
 The church tower was changed to an observation tower in 1845.
 Today the tower is called Bolfánek.